joe-skb7/phidutil2/README.md

 ## Usage

-Run `phidutil2 --help` to see the usage details:
+Run `phidutil2 --help` or `man phidutil2` to see the usage details:

 ```
 Usage: phidutil2 [-v] [-s serialno] [-p portno] state